torik42/YaLafi/README.md

 ## Command-line of pure filter

-The LaTeX filter can be integrated in scripts, compare the examples in [Tex2txt/README.md](https://github.com/matze-dd/Tex2txt#tool-integration).
+The LaTeX filter can be integrated in shell scripts, compare the examples in [Tex2txt/README.md](https://github.com/matze-dd/Tex2txt#tool-integration).

 ```